hborlik/EV2-Engine/current_notes.md

 - [ ] Why game engine -> customize and control.
     - Scenes are informed/assisted by the game engine.

-- [ ] Figure 4.3 circle(or highlight) the node being solved for.
+- [x] Figure 4.3 circle(or highlight) the node being solved for.

-- [ ] Rendering -> system overview, maybe move it to after backgound?

-- [ ] Performance: capture how long the sphere intersection takes:
+- [x] Performance: capture how long the sphere intersection takes:
     - time -> write n spheres + time taken to perf file while i use the program.
     - graph.